raydevs01/optimizer/privacy-policy.md

 Any updates to this privacy policy will be reflected in future extension updates.

 ## Contact
-For questions or concerns, please visit: [https://chrome.google.com/webstore (search "Optimized")](https://chromewebstore.google.com/detail/optimized-ram-manager/mahgcggahcbplkpmpmhdnbdjbcnoafcg)
+For questions or concerns, please visit: [oOPTIMIZED.](https://chromewebstore.google.com/detail/optimized-ram-manager/mahgcggahcbplkpmpmhdnbdjbcnoafcg)